namndh/ocr-teko-hiringtest/README.md

 ### Usage:
 - Active environment
-- Using CRNN in Pytorch to extract text from image:
+- Run following command to use CRNN in Pytorch to extract text from given image:
 	- ```python extract_texts_pytorch.py ```
-- Using CRNN in Keras to extract text from given image:
+- Run following command to use CRNN in Keras to extract text from given image:
 	- ```python extract_texts_keras.py```